Dandula/power-docker/README.md

 `│  │  ├─ docker-entrypoint.sh` - Bash script for initialization CRON jobs and supervisor _(copied into the image at build)_
 `│  │  ├─ Dockerfile` - dockerfile of schedule service
 `│  │  ├─ fakesendmail.sh` - Bash script for saving emails instead of sending them _(copied into the image at build)_
+`│  │  ├─ supervisord.conf` - supervisord config
-`│  ┴  └─ supervisord.conf` - supervisord config
+`│  ┴  └─ ecosystem.config.js` - PM2 config
 `├─ logs` - logs of services
 `│  ├─ cron` - CRON logs
 `│  ├─ msmtp` - MSMTP logs